giantswarm/external-dns-app/helm/external-dns-app/Configuration.md

 # external-dns

-This chart installs `external-dns` as managed applications.
+This chart installs `external-dns` as managed application.
 ExternalDNS synchronizes exposed Kubernetes Services and Ingresses with DNS providers.

 ## Configuration